Continuing Education Activity

 The pattern of onset: Primary psychotic disorder may present subtly, often with a prodromal phase that may be confused with another psychiatric disorder (e.g., schizophrenia can easily be confused with depression in its initial stages).
 Medical or neurological psychosis will usually present acutely.

-Genetics: There is a significant association with the primary psychotic disorder and family history than psychosis associated with medical/neurologic conditions.
+Genetics: There is a significant association between the primary psychotic disorder and family history than psychosis associated with medical/neurologic conditions.

 Presentation: Primary psychotic disorder commonly presents during significant life stressors (moving, new job, end of a relationship), while psychosis associated with medical/neurologic conditions generally presents in healthcare settings.